mareklabuzekintive/soszjal/index.md

 - How do I subscribe to notifications?

-To subscribe to a notification, you need to write a message on our group conversation mentioning the bot, e.g.
+To subscribe to a notification, you need to write a message on our group conversation mentioning the bot (see [help page](help) for detailed description), e.g.
 ```
 @Soszjal powiadamiaj mnie gdy owoce na moj.email@server.com
 ```